Updated on November 13, 2019

-An independent sportsbook located on Las Vegas Boulevard whose odds can also be found at the Rampart Casino in Summerlin.
+South Point is an independent sportsbook located on Las Vegas Boulevard whose odds can also be found at the Rampart Casino in Summerlin.

 The largest locals’ casino company in Las Vegas and it was the first Nevada sportsbook to offer a betting website as well as being one of the pioneers in providing a mobile app, (which eventually replaced its betting website completely).

 Some of the more familiar Station Casinos sportsbooks include:

 - Red Rock Resort

 - Green Valley Ranch